geofdpoet/dtawebsite/readme.txt

-Item name : Cloapedia
+Item name : DTA Website
-Item designer : HTML.Design
+Item designer : GodsonPrints.Design
 Item published on : http://html.design
-License : Creative Common 3.0

-Thanks for download our template.
-Its 100% free for personal or commercial usage.
-Stock photos not included!

-If you have any questions please leave a message : hello@html.design
+If you have any questions please leave a message : godsonprints.service@gmail.com

 Thanks.
-HTML.Design
+Godsonprints.Design